Best Way to Save Money for Kids and Their Future

 Saving the money as soon as it’s payday is the best way to save for whatever you are saving for, kids or otherwise!
 The best way to do this is by setting up a standing order or direct debit to the savings account on payday.

 As the payment is automated, it goes directly out of your account, so you never notice it’s there.
-Work out your monthly budget and account for the savings as a part of your normal bills.
-That way you’ll get used to them and won’t factor them into your usual day-to-day disposable income.
+Work out your monthly budget and account for the savings as part of your normal bills.
+That way, you’ll get used to them and won’t factor them into your usual day-to-day disposable income.

 Cut back on pre-kid luxuries